positiveblue/libDori/README.md

         // Process each of the elements with the offer method std::string element;
         while (file >> element)
-            // if you have the elements already hashed you can use the
+            // If you have the elements already hashed you can use the
             // offerHash(hash) mehtod instead
             estimator->offer(element);